 Jenny Sorey founded Hub of HOPE in 2017.
-Before founding the nonprofit, Jenny served the vulnerable and oppressed through the work of various organizations both internationally and domestically.
-After hearing the words "modern day slavery" and "human trafficking" for the first time in 2011, Jenny realized that most of the individuals she had worked with throughout her life had been the vulnerable who were at risk of human trafficking.
+Before starting the nonprofit, Jenny served the vulnerable and oppressed through the work of various organizations both internationally and domestically.
+After hearing the words "modern day slavery" and "human trafficking" for the first time in 2011, Jenny realized that most of the individuals she had worked with throughout her life had been those most vulnerable to it.

-From 2011 to 2014, Jenny spent time researching and learning about human trafficking.
+From 2011-2014, Jenny spent time researching and learning about human trafficking.
 She connected and volunteered with agencies responding to the issue both internationally and domestically.
-When her focus was drawn in deeper to her local community, there was a realization that many individuals and agencies working with high risk populations did not have an understanding of what human trafficking is nor did they recognize that they were most likely working with victims of human trafficking.
+When her focus was drawn to her local community, she realized that many individuals and agencies working with high risk populations did not have an understanding of what human trafficking was, nor did they recognize that they were most likely working with victims of human trafficking.

 From 2017-2019, Hub of HOPE functioned as an all volunteer, remotely operating team.
-The coalition continued to bring together existing agencies and organizations for collaboration and the volunteer team continued training community members and responding as a support network for victims as they were identified in our communities.
+The coalition continued to bring together existing agencies and organizations for collaboration and the volunteer team continued training community members and responding as a support network for victims as they were identified.
 It became evident that a space to center this work was needed and a building was acquired in 2019.

 In 2020, Hub of HOPE hired its first two staff members adding a third in 2021.
 Developing a strategic plan in 2020, Hub of HOPE Board of Directors and staff began a focus on Volunteerism, Outreach and Awareness, and Health and Growth.
 In 2022, Hub of HOPE has had the opportunity to continue its mission and is expanding its physical location to include a Day Center to meet with clients for group sessions, therapeutic art experiences, cooking classes, and a place to rest and do laundry.

-Hub of HOPE currently has three staff positions, Executive Director, Director of Program Management and Director of Advocacy.
-The desired staff positions to meet the growth at Hub of HOPE would include adding a Director of Victim Services, a Director of Education, an Advocate, an Administrative Assistant, and a Development Director.
+Hub of HOPE currently has four staff positions, Executive Director, Program Manager, Program Advocate, and Business Coordinator.
+The desired staff positions to meet the growth at Hub of HOPE could include adding a Director of Victim Services, a Director of Education & Awareness, a Program Coach/Therapist, Administrative Assistant, and a Development Director.

-Hub of HOPE also recognizes the great need for more safe residential programs for victims of trafficking to heal and gain skills from the trauma of their lived experiences.
+Hub of HOPE also recognizes the great need for safer residential programs for victims of trafficking to heal and gain skills from the trauma of their lived experiences.
 The development of a 2 year residential program remains a goal for the future of Hub of HOPE.